jeremysquires/signal/docs/development.md

 #### Scalability and Performance

+- Implement data stores for user information
 - Refactor users and menu endpoints as decoupled microservices
     - put endpoints into separate route files - DONE
     - remove dependencies on locals, move to API endpoint calls - DONE
     - allow endpoints to be configured separately during deployment - TODO
-- Add state management so API calls are not necessary where endpoints cohabit a server
+- Add state management so APIs running in the same instance can use memory
+- Add load balancing of microservices

 #### DevOps

 - Add logging middleware (centralized to support microservices)
 - Implement deploy task to surge.sh or other static hosting provider
 - Incorporate CircleCI into development process through GitHub
+- Containerize the microservices and manage a cluster of instances

 #### Security